 Griffon Vulture-Bone Flute

-Researchers also believe that the newfound flutes "date to the very period of settlement in the region by modern humans".
-This discovery pushes back humanity's musical roots at least to the Upper Paleolithic period (Late Stone-Age).
-The ancient flutes are evidence for an early musical tradition that likely helped modern humans communicate and form tighter social bonds.
+Researchers also believe that the newfound flutes "date to the very period of settlement in the region by modern humans."
+This discovery pushes back humanity's musical roots at least to the Upper Paleolithic period (Late Stone Age).
+The ancient flutes are evidence of an early musical tradition that likely helped modern humans communicate and form tighter social bonds.

 Flute Carved From the Tusk of a Woolly Mammoth

-Four years before the discovery of the griffon vulture bone flute, a team of German archeologists found a 18.7-centimetre-long flute which has been dated back to 35000 years ago.
-The flute was carved from mammoth ivory and has three finger holes.
+Four years before the discovery of the griffon vulture bone flute, a team of German archeologists found an 18.7-centimeter-long flute that has been dated back to 35000 years ago.
+The flute was carved from mammoth ivory and had three finger holes.
 It is believed that it would have been capable of playing relatively complex melodies.